gitcommitshow/open-community-kit/README.md

-# open-stats
+# open-community-kit
-Statistics for open-source communities on GitHub
+Tools and stats for open-source communities

 # Usage